osg-htc/docs/docs/other/osg-token-renewer.md

         :::console
         root@server # osg-token-renewer-setup myaccount123

+   That will use dynamic client registration.
+If you instead have a predefined client id and secret, add a `--manual` option, for example,

+        :::console
+        root@server # osg-token-renewer-setup --manual myaccount123

 1. When prompted, enter your Issuer and desired scopes for this account from the list of valid options.
+   If you used `--manual`, also enter the client id and secret.
 1. You will also be prompted on the console to visit a web link to authorize the client request with a passcode printed on the console.
    Follow the prompts (visit the web link, enter the request passcode,